 Utilization of manufacturing and agricultural products and services as inputs in the waste recycling industry.

-Regarding the source of the shock, the model assumes that technical change (i.e., the new or target coefficients) is influenced by policy makers.
+Regarding the source of the shock, the model assumes that technical change (i.e., the new or target coefficients) is influenced by policy-makers.
 More precisely, the average speed at which technical coefficients converge to their target values is defined as a linear, positive function of government expenditures across different industries (as discussed in Veronese Passarella, 2022; for a more detailed presentation, we refer to subsection A.13, in the Appendix).

 In the following subsections, we will explore the implications of CE-oriented government spending, considering two different types of economies (open and closed to international trade) and two distinct exchange rate regimes.

-[5.1] Single-area model
+[6.1] Single-Area Model

 Before we present the preliminary findings associated with a 2-area model, we take a step back and briefly discuss the key findings for a single-area economy (see Veronese Passarella 2022, for a prototype model).
 This is tantamount to running a symmetric shock in the two areas and focusing on the global dynamics.